Jaclo Faucets Review & Rating Updated: May 24, 2025

 They do tend to fade, however, especially in darker tones.
 Many companies overcoat their powder coating with a UV-reducing topcoat to retard fading.

-Powder coating is considerably less burdensome to the environment than electroplating which uses toxic chemicals that have to be disposed of carefully, and much less expensive than PVD finishes that require a large initial outlay for equipment to produce the finish.
+Powder coating is considerably less burdensome to the environment than electroplating which uses toxic chemicals that have to be disposed of carefully, and much less expensive than PVD finishes which require a large initial outlay for equipment to produce the finish.

 The disadvantage of powder coatings, however, is that they have to be applied in relatively thick coats to avoid defects like orange peel — a mottled, uneven surface.
 The thickness can obscure fine detail.